 Top 10 Lessons From Six Pillars Of Self-esteem Book

-We live in a world where everyone has been told that they’re special.
+We live in a world where everyone has been told they’re special.
 It is not true in the way we’ve been told.
 Everyone is indeed unique, but not everyone can become world-famous.
 No matter how special you are, you cannot become a pro basketball player if you don’t have the physical disposition.

 Modern society has started to tell us that we’re unique because they think this will raise our self-esteem.
 Also, this will counteract the effect of bullying and decrease suicidal tendencies.
 However, that’s not true.
-Nowadays, a common thing in schools is giving out participation certificates to make everyone feel equal.
-In contrast, the common sense group would say that this will increase everyone’s self-esteem.
+Nowadays, a common thing in schools is giving participation certificates to make everyone feel equal.
+In contrast, the common sense group would say this will increase everyone’s self-esteem.
 That’s not what’s happening.

-1. Arrogance Vs self-esteem
+1. Arrogance Vs Self-esteem

 If we don’t have inner self-confidence, no one else will be confident in us.
-It will be hard for us to accept it if we don’t feel like we deserve it.
+It will be hard to accept it if we don’t feel like we deserve it.
 We don’t want arrogance.
 Nathaniel says that arrogance is comparison-based.
 Compared to X, Y, and Z, how am I doing?
 It’s putting your mask on first and giving more instead of trying to take, compare, and be better.

 - Don’t compare your self-esteem with others.